sershev/CarND-Vehicle-Detection/REPORT.md

 I trained a an SVM using rbf kernel.
 The code for training is in `scripts/detector.py` in `CarDetector` class (in `from_dirs()` for dataset).
 I also implemented `save()` and `load()` to methods to make the classifier usable later.

+####Update
+ * Kernel changed from `rbf` to `linear`
+ * For some reason I get very bad results trying (3 channel HOG with rbf kernel) or (one (gray) channel HOG with linear kernel)
+ * but 3 channel HOG with linear kernel works well.
+ * svc decision_function is used to require the classiefier to be more confident to remove false positives.
+(I tryed different values and ended with 0.8 where 0.0 is the threshold by default)

 ### Sliding Window Search

 #### 1. Describe how (and identify where in your code) you implemented a sliding window search.
 How did you decide what scales to search and how much to overlap windows?

 I decided to search in the bottom half of the image (with a bit padding at most down, since there is a part of own car).
 The sliding window increeses each step by a percentage value until it becomes maximal size.
 For window overlapping I choose 50%.
 The code for this is in `scripts/detector.py` in `detect_multiscale()` method of `CarDetector` class.

+####Update
+ * I decreased scale factor, so more different scales are used.

 As result we het image like following: